sevidmusic/Rig/README.md

                               are defined for one of the specified files.

 --path-to-roady-project       The path to the relevant Roady project's
                               root directory.

+                              Defaults to current directory: ./

 ```